porras/mrproper/README.md

 Only one test runs, but notice the insane number of assertions: a lot of random `Integer` and `Float` values generated for you.

-If we happen to have a buggy `double` implementation which fails for numbers greater than 20 (we're crappy developers, thats why we want tests!), Property will tell you the first case it finds that proves the property false:
+If we happen to have a buggy `double` implementation which fails for numbers greater than 20 (we're crappy developers, thats why we want tests!), MrProper will tell you the first case it finds that proves the property false:

     def double(i)
       return -666 if i > 20